I’m sure you know the feeling–sometimes you reach a moment in a game where you feel that you don’t know what to do next.

 First of all, you should understand that this feeling is a clear indication that you weren’t thinking clearly about your objectives!
 Which brings us to the first problem…

-Problem 1: Not Understanding the Objectives of the Game Well Enough
+Problem 1: You Don’t Understand the Objectives of the Game Well Enough

 If you want to overpower a strong opponent, you must know beforehand how you will approach the game.
 This means you must know what your objectives are and understand how they will help you achieve your goal.

 The details of the objectives are beyond the scope of this article (find out more in this free chess course), but I will give you a quick summary here of the five most important objectives.

 The 5 Main Objectives of a Chess Game